 CES Communications Coordinator

 Kris coordinates efforts to connect students with CES people, resources, and events.
-In between consulting with team members, she stays busy posting on our social media accounts, editing CESblogs, and sending CES Career Connections (C3) e-newsletters
+In between consulting with team members, she stays busy posting on our social media accounts, updating the website, and sending CES Career Connections (C3) e-newsletters.

-When not dreaming up new ways to engage students—like Haiku contests—Kris volunteers with the Puget Sound's Women's League to raise scholarships for students, and posts about her Tacoma food adventures.
+When not dreaming up new ways to engage students, Kris volunteers with the Puget Sound Women's League, and posts about her Tacoma food adventures.
 Check out the Arches article where Kris shares suggestions for local eateries.

 What was your first, or an early work experience that impacted your career path?